Jeff Heath (American football): 2017 season

 Throughout training camp, Heath competed against Robert Blanton to be the starting strong safety.
 The role was left vacant after Barry Church and J. J. Wilcox departed during free agency.
-Head coach Jason Garrett named Heath the starter, alongside free safety Byron Jones.
+Garrett named Heath the starter, alongside free safety Byron Jones.

 In Week 7, Heath filled in as the emergency kicker, following an injury to kicker Dan Bailey.
 He was tasked with kickoffs and extra points and converted two of three extra point attempts during the Cowboys' 40–10 victory at the San Francisco 49ers.
 This made him the first non-kicker or punter to make multiple extra points in game since Houston Oilers linebacker Ted Thompson went 4 out of 4 in 1980.

 In a Week 9 victory over the Kansas City Chiefs, Heath intercepted quarterback Alex Smith for the first interception of Smith’s season.

-Heath was inactive for the Cowboys' Week 11 loss to the Philadelphia Eagles due to a concussion.
-On November 30, 2017, Heath recorded four solo tackles, broke up a pass, and made an interception in a 38–14 win against the Washington Redskins in Week 13.
+Heath was inactive for the Cowboys' Week 11 loss to the Eagles due to a concussion.
+On November 30, 2017, Heath recorded four solo tackles, broke up a pass, and made an interception in a 38–14 win against the Redskins in Week 13.

-The following week, Heath collected a career-high ten combined tackles (eight solo), deflected a pass, and intercepted a pass by quarterback Eli Manning during a 30–10 win at the New York Giants in Week 14.
+The following week, Heath collected a career-high ten combined tackles (eight solo), deflected a pass, and intercepted a pass by quarterback Eli Manning during a 30–10 win at the Giants in Week 14.

-In week 15, in a Sunday Night Football match-up against the Oakland Raiders, Heath made two clutch plays at the end of the game.
-He first had a key pass deflection in the end zone late in the 4th quarter with the Raiders driving to take the lead down 20-17.
-On the very next play, on 3rd and 3 at the 8 yard line, quarterback Derek Carr escaped the pressure and scrambled for the end zone.
-As he dived and reached the ball out for the end zone, Heath simultaneously made contact with Carr, attempting to push him out of bounds.
-As he did, Carr lost his grip on the ball, and the ball ended up rolling into the sideline in the end zone, resulting in a game-saving touch back and preserving a Cowboys victory.

 Heath finished the 2017 season with 15 starts, 81 tackles (fourth on the team), five pass deflections, a career-high three interceptions, two forced fumbles and 8 special teams tackles (fifth on the team).
 Pro Football Focus gave him an overall grade of 80.8, which ranked 35th among all qualifying safeties in 2017.